What experience do you have in teaching?

 What are your rates?

-My rates change at the start of new academic terms (January, May and September of each year).
-My current rates for Spring 2024 are as follows:
+My rates change at the start of new academic terms (January, May and September of each year) and typically increase by 2-4%.
+A list of the current term's rates can be found below:

 Where do you host sessions?

-Currently, I host in-person sessions at the physics building of University of Waterloo (More details upon inquiry).
-I also host sessions virtually via means of Zoom or MS Teams.
-For virtual sessions I use a stylus pen on OneNote, and the experience is minimally different than an in-person one.
+Currently, I host in-person sessions at my residence in East Waterloo (More details upon inquiry) where I've modified my basement into a mini-classroom equipped with a 2-student desk and large whiteboard for instruction.
+I also host sessions virtually via Discord or MS Teams.
+For virtual sessions I use a stylus pen on OneNote, and the experience is minimally different from an in-person one!

 Do you have a cancellation policy?